Weight Loss Surgery: Which operation is Best?

 There is no clearly superior treatment.

-In Australia, the 4 commonly-used operations are the Laparoscopic Adjustable Gastric Band (LapBand), The Single Anastamosis Gastric Bypass (Omega loop), the Roux-en-Y Gastric Bypass (or just ‘gastric bypass’), and the Sleeve Gastrectomy (sometimes shortened to just ‘sleeve’).
+In Australia, the 4 commonly-used operations are the Laparoscopic Adjustable Gastric Band (LapBand), The Single Anastomosis Gastric Bypass (Omega loop/Mini-Bypass), the Roux-en-Y Gastric Bypass (or just ‘gastric bypass’), and the Sleeve Gastrectomy (sometimes shortened to just ‘sleeve’).

 When considering which procedure is right for you, you must consider the scientific results as well as your own personal preferences.
 You may have a friend or relative who has been through one of the procedures with good results.
 They may have a good understanding of what is required for success, have extensive knowledge they can share with you, and perhaps have even offered to be a support person during your journey to better health.
 If that is the case, these personal factors may be a strong factor in your choice of operation, and you should not ignore this opportunity.